 Kelaska, born Kelli Wright, is a Connecticut based singer-songwriter.
-After gaining a following of over 30,000 subscribers on her Youtube channel, she began to write and create her own music.
-Blending waves of current day indie pop and the nostalgic sounds of the 70s with relaxing nature samples, Kelaska has found her own unique genre of music.
+After gaining a following of over 30,000 subscribers on her Youtube channel, she began to create her own music.
+Blending dreamy waves of eerie synths with vintage rock guitars, Kelaska has found her own unique sound in the world of indie pop.

 Growing up in the small town of Plainfield, Ct, Kelaska spent her childhood years writing silly pop songs in her bedroom.
 Her passion for singing started at the age of three, begging to sing any chance she got.
 By her junior year of high school, she started to discover and fall in love with music from the 60s and 70s; falling asleep to The Beatles every night and waking up with them every morning.
 She filled her music library with the classics of Springsteen, Fleetwood Mac, and Queen, while still enjoying the current indie scene of artists such as KT Tunstall, Death Cab for Cutie, and The Killers.